johnshields/GoodVibrations-MR-Game/README.md

 # About the Game
-Good Vibrations is a Mixed Reality Game that allows the user to control the game by using voice commands, keyboard, and mouse.
+Good Vibrations is a Mixed Reality Game that allows the user to control the game using voice commands, keyboard, and mouse.

 Play as a Dog and collect all the bones in the park!